Coins and Banknotes of Vietnam

 Thái Bình Hưng Bảo, casting error: character Đinh mirrored(*)

-In this article, I want to discuss the character "Thái [太]".
-I have examined hundreds of "Thái Bình Hưng Bảo" coins, but there is not a single evidence that it is actually "Thái" rather than "Đại [大]".
-Perhaps historians, particularly those specializing in ancient coins, have based their identification of this coin as "Thái Bình" on the chronological records: after suppressing the rebellion of the Twelve Warlords, Đinh Bộ Lĩnh founded the Đại Cồ Việt state, proclaimed himself emperor under the name of "Đại Thắng Minh Hoàng Đế", and four years later, in January of the year Canh Ngọ (970), adopted the era name "Thái Bình [太平]".
-It's interesting that even the earliest records of Đinh-era currency by Hồng Tuân during the Southern Song Dynasty (China) in the book "Tiền chí" affirm the existence of the "Thái Bình Hưng Bảo" coin with detailed descriptions.
-So what is this coin?
+In this article, I would like to discuss the character "Thai [太]".
+I have examined hundreds of "Thái Bình Hưng Bảo" coins, but there is not a single piece of evidence showing that it is actually "Thái [太]" rather than "Đại [大]".
+Perhaps historians, followed by numismatic researchers, relied on records in historical chronicles to identify this coin as "Thái Bình": after suppressing the rebellion of the Twelve Warlords, Đinh Bộ Lĩnh established the state of Đại Cồ Việt, proclaimed himself emperor under the name of Đại Thắng Minh Hoàng Đế, and four years later, in the first month of the year Canh Ngọ [庚午] (970), adopted the reign title Thái Bình [太平].
+Coincidentally, even the earliest records of Đinh dynasty coins, by Hong Zun [洪遵] of the Southern Song dynasty (China) in the book Quan Zhi [泉志] (Numismatic Record), also affirm the existence of a "Thái Bình Hưng Bảo" coin, with rather detailed descriptions.
+So what coin is this?

 The brick from the citadel at Hoa Lư, Ninh Bình, Vietnam